Best Places to Visit in Saudi Arabia

 Experiencing local cuisines adds to the adventure, but it can also add to the cost.
 Here are points to note about food and drink expenses:

-• Sample a variety of local cuisine to experience the country's rich culinary traditions.
+- Sample a variety of local cuisine to experience the country’s rich culinary traditions.
 Street markets and local eateries may offer cheaper and more authentic dining experiences than restaurants catering to tourists.
+For a truly memorable dining experience, consider visiting the best restaurant to check out in Saudi Arabia, where you can indulge in exquisite local flavors and international dishes.

-• Allocate a daily budget for meals and snacks.
-Take into consideration the costs of dining at restaurants as well as purchasing groceries if your accommodation has cooking facilities.
+- Allocate a daily budget for meals and snacks.
+Consider the costs of dining at restaurants and purchasing groceries if your accommodation has cooking facilities.

 Local Transport